-In relatively rare circumstances, a person’s vision may become blurry or the eye may feel uncomfortable due to scar tissue on the cornea or, in some cases, an irregular corneal surface.
+In relatively rare circumstances, a person’s vision may become blurry or the eye may feel uncomfortable due to scar tissue on the cornea or an irregular corneal surface.

 PTK is an outpatient procedure, generally performed under a topical anesthesia.
 Following treatment, a bandage contact lens is placed on the patient’s eye for comfort.
-Eye drops and topical ointment are used after the procedure.
+Eye drops and topical ointment are used after the procedure to improve healing.